 Our ACGME certified residency program offers a full educational experience leading to eligibility for board certification by the American Board of Radiology.
 Residents participate in didactic lectures given by the attending physicians, medical physicists and radiobiologists, as well as guest lecturers from other departments and Universities.
 Our well-rounded program offers clinical rotations in CNS, breast, gynecologic, head and neck, lung, sarcoma, skin, genitourinary, pediatrics, gastrointestinal, melanoma, and lymphoma.
 In addition to their clinical rotations, our residents have six months of research and three months of elective rotations.
 Before beginning our four-year program, residents are required to complete a one year transitional or internal medicine internship.

 During clinical rotations, while under staff supervision, residents evaluate all new patients and are responsible for the patient's management while under treatment, including the simulation, treatment planning, and execution of treatment.
 It is expected that residents follow patients through the course of therapy from start to follow-up.
-Rotations are generally three months in length, and residents usually work one-on-one with a faculty physician who has one or more designated areas of special interest with advanced expertise.
+Rotations are one to three months in length, and residents usually work one-on-one with a faculty physician who has one or more designated areas of special interest with advanced expertise.
 Resident progress is evaluated and discussed on an individual basis following the completion of each clinical rotation.

 For Medical Students: Elective Rotation